Infinitietechnologies/wp-migrate-shopify-woo-lite/languages/README.md

 - Create an issue on the plugin's GitHub repository
 - Contact the plugin author through the support channels

-**Note**: This plugin uses the text domain `wp-migrate-shopify-woo`.
+**Note**: This plugin uses the text domain `wp-migrate-shopify-woo-lite`.
 Make sure your translation files use this exact text domain.